Hemicordulia koomina

 known as the Pilbara emerald.
 It has been found in the Pilbara region of Western Australia.

 Hemicordulia koomina is a small to medium-sized, black and yellow dragonfly with long legs.
 In both males and females the inboard edge of the hindwing is rounded.

+Etymology

+The genus name Hemicordulia is derived from the Greek ἡμι- (hēmi, "half"), combined with Cordulia, a genus name derived from the Greek κορδύλη (kordylē, "club" or "cudgel").
+The name refers to the close relationship of the genus to Cordulia.

+The species name koomina refers to Koomina Pool in the Hamersley Range, Western Australia, where the original specimens were collected and reared from larvae.